gwacter-zz/sdncon2016/hardware/testbed-setup.md

 3 - Controller (data plane)
 4 - Controller (control plane)

+2. Power everthing on

-## 2. Power on the Controller, Hosts A and B, and the Zodiac Switch.
+We are using a powered hub.
+Power on the Controller, Hosts A and B, and the Zodiac Switch.

-## 3. Log into the Controller.
+3. Log into the Controller.

-## 4. Run 'arp -n' to get the MAC address for the Controller (control plane) port.
+4. Run 'arp -n' to get the MAC address for the Controller (control plane) port.
 Look for the entry with the IP address 10.0.1.99:

 pi@controller:~$ arp -n
 Address                  HWtype  HWaddress           Flags Mask            Iface 10.0.1.99                 ether       aa:bb:cc:dd:ee    C                                  eth0

-## 5. Edit the Faucet configuration located at /home/pi/zodiacfx/faucet.yaml, and enter the Controller (control plane) MAC address to the dp_id field:
+5. Edit the Faucet configuration

+You will find the configuration located at /home/pi/zodiacfx/faucet.yaml, and enter the Controller (control plane) MAC address to the dp_id field:

   dp_id: 0xaabbccddee

-## 6. Start Faucet using the following script:
+6. Start Faucet

+Use the following script:

     $ /home/pi/start_faucet.sh

+7. Check Connectivitiy

-## 7. Log into all hosts, make sure all hosts can connect to each other (using a ping test):
+Log into all hosts, make sure all hosts can connect to each other (using a ping test):

 a) Controller
   - ensure eth0 (10.0.1.8) can ping 10.0.1.99 (Zodiac Switch)